 Councils' offices are used primarily for meetings of both Councils and their members.
 Each Council has a separate phone and fax number and its own stationery.
 Each has a toll-free number for the use of members of the public across the province of Ontario and a toll-free number for persons using TTY/teletypewriter machines.

-In the sixth year of operation, the staff of the Ontario Judicial Council and the Justices of the Peace Review Council consisted of a registrar, a part-time assistant registrar and a secretary:
+In the ninth year of operation, the staff of the Ontario Judicial Council and the Justices of the Peace Review Council consisted of a registrar, an assistant registrar (for part of the year) and a secretary: